86me/pentadactyl-scripts/README.rst

 Plugins, Colorschemes and other stuff that I've written for usage with Firefox's [Pentadactyl](http://dactyl.sourceforge.net/pentadactyl) extension.

-Last Modified: 04/23/2011 by Egon Hyszczak to support Pentadactyl, private bookmarks, and posting to Twitter.
+:Last Modified: 04/23/2011
+:Current Maintainer: Egon Hyszczak

+New Features
+    - Pentadactyl support
+    - Private bookmarks
+    - Posting to Twitter

 =========